dansmyers/ProgrammingWithAI/Projects/1-Incremental_Game.md

 # Incremental Game

+## You can work with up to two other people to complete this project.
+Put your names in a comment with your submission so I know who is in your group.

+## Due Wednesday, 2/5

 <img src="https://www.decisionproblem.com/paperclips/title.png" width="33%"/>

 *You are an AI tasked with manufacturing as many paperclips as possible.
 It turns out that the Universe can be made into **a lot** of paperclips.*

+*(That game really hits different now compared to 2017.)*

 ## Overview